‘Unacceptable’ for DUP to consider blocking Speaker election – Sinn Fein

 Foreign Secretary Liz Truss is set to tell the EU that the dispute over Northern Ireland cannot drag on, amid concerns in Europe that the UK is poised to take unilateral action on the post-Brexit arrangements in the region.

-Ms O’Neill said her meeting with Mr Coveney had been “constructive” because Sinn Fein has a “shared interest” in restoring the Executive.
+Ms O’Neill said her meeting with Mr Coveney was “constructive” because Sinn Fein has a “shared interest” in restoring the Executive.

 “It is obvious that we made the case that we want the Executive up and running, working on behalf of the people,” she said.